 19. Jeans are not explicitly listed as a no-no on the dress code, but it’s an understood rule.
 In the crowd of thousands, we saw only four people wearing their denim on the green.

-20. The beer list at The Masters expanded in 2016.
+20. The beer list at The Masters expanded in recent years.
 In addition to the domestic and imported varieties, you could also order an American craft beer.
 No labels were in sight, but our sources confirm it was Blue Moon on tap.

 21. Georgia allows Sunday sales of alcohol at noon, but don’t expect to drink until at least 12:30 on the final day.
 No beer sales are allowed until the last church calls to indicate that church is out.